sean-humpherys/6303-assignment-python-chapter6-starter/README.md

 Open a terminal in VS Code from Terminal Menu, New Terminal.
 Type one of the following commands.
 ```
   python app.py
+  python wages.py
 ```
+If on a Mac, type "python3" instead of "python"

 ## Useful GIT Commands:
 Use the terminal or command line to issue git commands.